AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 For example, a process engineer and a maintenance technician, might want to see different data from the same stream.
 Because you cannot change the data sent to a stream, a stream view allows you to see a subset of the data in a stream.
 In this way the process engineer can see one subset of data in one stream view while the maintenance technician can see a different subset in a second stream view.

-Stream views can perform additional functions, such as to implement data conversions and change names so the terminology that is displayed is more appropriate for a particular persona.
+Stream views can perform additional functions, such as convert units of measure and change names so the terminology that is displayed is more appropriate for a particular persona.

 To create a stream view, you create a target type that defines the properties to be made available.
 Then you map the properties in one or more source types to the target type.
 The source types and the target type must be in the same namespace, and they must exist before you define the stream view.
 When mapping between source and target properties, both properties must be of the same data type.